GuoweiHe/Insight-Coding-Challenge-Anomaly-Detection/README.md

     ......
     }

-    The 'amount' list records the purchases of customerID1.
+    The `amount` list records the purchases of customerID1.
     The 'friend' list contains the direct friends of customerID1.
     The 'index' list records the sequence of events related to customerID1.
     For each event, a sequence number is assigned.
 For example, the first event has index number of 1, the second event has index number of 2 ......